-- ➤ IL and DL have frictions arising from the incompatibility between international norms and domestic legislative provisions.
-In such cases, a normative conflict arises that must be resolved by applying criteria of rank or preference to determine which rule should have primacy. - Normative conflicts between IL and DL may be analyzed - from the perspective of international law; - > or from the point of view of domestic law. - From the point of view of IL: international norms, both customary and conventional, prevail over domestic norms or practices in case of conflict between the two.
-The State cannot be obliged to modify the rules of its internal law that are contrary to international law, but their maintenance may constitute an internationally wrongful act and give rise to its international responsibility. - Proclamation of undisputed supremacy over domestic law, regardless of the rank of the incompatible domestic rule and the position that domestic law itself adopts in this respect. - International jurisprudence: - Arbitral judgment rendered on September 14, 1872 in the Alabama case between the United States and Great Britain.
+- IL and DL have frictions arising from the incompatibility between international norms and national legislative provisions.
+In such cases, a normative conflict arises that must be resolved by applying criteria of rank or preference to determine which rule has primacy. - Normative conflicts between IL and DL may be analyzed. - from the perspective of international law; - or from the point of view of national law. - From the point of view of IL: international norms, both customary and conventional, prevail over national norms or practices in case of conflict between the two.
+The state cannot be obliged to modify the rules of its internal law that are contrary to international law, but their maintenance may constitute an internationally wrongful act and give rise to international responsibility. - Proclamation of undisputed supremacy over national legislation, regardless of the rank of the incompatible national rule and the position that national legislation itself adopts in this respect. - > International jurisprudence: - Arbitral judgment rendered on 14 September 1872 in the Alabama case between the United States and Great Britain.

-- The Permanent Court of International Justice: national laws, judicial decisions or administrative measures of States are "mere facts" in the eyes of international law and has insistently pointed out that domestic laws cannot prevail over the provisions of a treaty. - "A State may not invoke its own Constitution vis-à-vis another State in order to avoid its obligations under international law or treaties in force". - ICJ: principle of the pre-eminence of international law over domestic law in its advisory opinion of April 8, 1988, on the applicability of the arbitration obligation contained in the UN Headquarters Agreement.
+- The Permanent Court of International Justice: national laws, judicial decisions, or administrative measures of states are "mere facts" in the eyes of international law and has insistently pointed out that national laws cannot prevail over the provisions of a treaty. - "A state may not invoke its own constitution vis-à-vis another state in order to avoid its obligations under international law or treaties in force". - ICJ: principle of the pre-eminence of international law over national law in its advisory opinion of 8 April 1988, on the applicability of the arbitration obligation contained in the UN Headquarters Agreement.

-B. THE DOMESTIC LAW PERSPECTIVE: COMPARATIVE CONSTITUTIONAL LAW
+B.THENATIONALLAWPERSPECTIVE:COMPARATIVECONSTITUTIONAL LAW

-- Some national constitutions: - Refer to the value of the general rules of international law in the domestic legal order by affirming the priority of international rules in case of collision (Constitution of the German Federal Republic 1949). - With regard to treaties, various national constitutions recognize their primacy over domestic laws (Constitution of the United States of 1787; French Constitution of 1958; Greek Constitution of 1975; Constitution of the Kingdom of the Netherlands of 1983). - Dominant trend in comparative constitutionalism: recognition of the primacy of the rules of international law, whether customary or conventional, over those of domestic law (principle of coherence between the internal and international actions of the State and international responsibility).
+- Some national constitutions: - Refer to the value of the general rules of international law in the national legal order by affirming the priority of international rules in case of collision (Constitution of the German Federal Republic 1949). - Regarding treaties, various national constitutions recognize their primacy over national laws (Constitution of the United States of 1787; French Constitution of 1958; Greek Constitution of 1975; Constitution of the Kingdom of the Netherlands of 1983). - Dominant trend in comparative constitutionalism: recognition of the primacy of the rules of international law, whether customary or conventional, over those of national law (principle of coherence between the internal and international actions of the state and international responsibility).